cran/mini007/README.md

 #> ── Generating new plan ──
 #>
 #> ✔ Plan successfully generated.
-#> [1] "The weather in Algiers is currently warm and sunny with a temperature of 35 degrees Celsius.
-There is no precipitation, making for clear and dry conditions."
+#> [1] "The current weather conditions in Algiers are as follows: the temperature is 35 degrees Celsius, it is sunny, and there is no precipitation.
+The humidity information is not specified."
 ```

 ## Human In The Loop (HITL)